wycks/WordPhing/README.md

 ##Reports

-PHP reports (PhpCodeSniffer, Copy-Paste detection and PHPMess) have been removed from WordPhing and left for posterity in /codesniffing.
-It was getting to complicated.
+PHP reports (PhpCodeSniffer, Copy-Paste detection and PHPMess) have been removed from WordPhing and left in /codesniffing.
+It was getting to complicated and I think this is better handled by an IDE.

 ##Requires